GerardTL/first_repo/README.md

 - when restarting, restores the same shelves-books setup as before the restart

 ## React Components
-The original App.js provided in the template was revised, and five additional components were created: BooksOnShelf, BookOnShelf, Search, BooksFromQuery, and BookFromQuery.
+In the src directory, the original App.js provided in the template was revised, and five additional components were created: BooksOnShelf, BookOnShelf, Search, BooksFromQuery, and BookFromQuery.
 ```
 BooksApp (App.js)
 - BooksOnShelf (BooksOnShelf.js)